 A real-life scenario

 Pillsbury & Coleman LLP represents an oral surgeon who was battered by big waves aboard a boat in his 50’s.
 He had to stop practicing medicine because he developed a herniated disk from the accident.
-His insurance carrier paid benefits for eight years without informing him that his claim was coded as sickness rather than injury.
+His insurance carrier paid benefits for eight years without informing him that his claim was coded as a sickness rather than an injury.

 When they tried to terminate our client’s benefits at age 65, Terry Coleman and his team filed a lawsuit for insurance bad faith.
-The insurer argued that he had a degenerative disk disease, a pre-existing "illness."
-Yet even the examining doctor acknowledged it could be injury.
+The insurer argued that he had a degenerative disk disease, a pre-existing “illness.”
+Yet even the examining doctor acknowledged it could be an injury.

 The insurance company has a major incentive; we estimate they would save $2.5 million in ongoing benefits.
 Multiply that by thousands of other policyholders with similar fine print in their LTD policies.